singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 In your terminal, you’ll see the message `Running Punch server on localhost:9009`.
 That means your Punch server is running.
 Open your browser and visit [http://localhost:9009](http://localhost:9009) and see for yourself.

-If this is your first time using punch, we highly suggest that you do the hands-on tutorial that launches, as it will quickly cover the basics and get the ball rolling.
+If this is your first time using Punch, we highly suggest that you do the hands-on tutorial that launches, as it will quickly cover the basics and get the ball rolling.
 It’s not a necessity for this tutorial, but it will help you get comfortable with Punch.

-It’s time to go to GitHub, but just before we do, we need to configure punch for our local folder as well.
+It’s time to go to GitHub, but just before we do, we need to configure Punch for our local folder as well.

 ## Install Punch in local directory
 <a id="githubstart"></a>